BrowserBox/BrowserBox/README.md

 `npm config set script-shell "C:\\Program Files\\git\\bin\\bash.exe"`

+Also, don't worry about running "setup_machine" at the prompt, because it uses `apt-get` which won't work on Windows anyway.

+Normally, a Windows device with chrome already installed won't need to run "setup_machine" anyway, which is a script to install things like fonts, graphics libraries and some utilities useful for running headless Chrome in linux.

 ### Binaries

+**Pre-requisites: Windows, Mac OS or Linux with Chrome already installed.**

 If you use a [binary](https://github.com/dosyago/BrowserGap/releases/latest), make sure you have Google chrome installed.
-You might also need to run the `setup_machine.sh` script, to make sure you have all dependencies of Google chrome headless installed.
+You might also need to run the `setup_machine.sh` script, to make sure you have all dependencies of Google chrome headless installed, but probably not if you have Windows.

 ## Docker build